openstack/rally/doc/source/quick_start/tutorial/step_6_aborting_load_generation_on_sla_failure.rst

 1. Average duration was 8.58 sec which is more than 5 seconds
 2. Rally performed only 2495 (instead of 6000) authentication requests

-To understand better what has happened let’s generate HTML report:
+To understand better what has happened let's generate HTML report:

 .. code-block:: bash